markleutloff/object-sync/README.md

 # object-sync

-Tracks changes on objects and notifies clients.
 Synchronize object state between host and client environments with fine-grained control over properties and methods.
+Supports multi-client scenarios and advanced array/object synchronization.

-**Note:** This library does not handle the communication layer (such as transferring messages over ports, sockets, or other transport mechanisms).
-You are responsible for sending and receiving messages between host and client using your preferred method.
+**Note:** This library does not handle the connection or communication layer (such as transferring messages over ports, sockets, or other transport mechanisms).
+You are responsible for implementing the connection layer and for sending/receiving messages between host and client using your preferred method.

+**Security Note:**
+To prevent malicious or invalid data from being transferred, you must verify and validate all incoming and outgoing data yourself.
+Use the hooks provided by decorator functions (such as `canApply`, `canTrack`, `beforeSendToClient`, and `beforeExecuteOnClient`) to implement custom validation, filtering, and access control logic for your application.

+An `ObjectSync` instance will only create or instantiate types registered in its `typeGenerators` list.
+By default, all known types marked with `@syncObject` are allowed unless you restrict the configuration.
+This is not a strict security measure—if you need to limit which types can be synchronized and instantiated, you must explicitly control the contents of `typeGenerators`.

-## Features
+## Key API Features

-- Track changes to objects and properties
+- **Track changes to objects and properties:**
+  Use decorators to mark properties and methods for tracking.
+Changes are automatically detected and can be synchronized to clients.

-- Synchronize state between host and client
+- **Synchronize state between host and multiple clients:**
+  Register multiple clients with the host.
+State changes are propagated to all connected clients.

+- **Decorator-based API:**

+  - `@syncObject`: Marks a class as trackable and synchronizable.
-- Decorator-based API for marking trackable objects and properties
+  - `@syncProperty`: Marks a property for change tracking and synchronization.
-- Message-based communication for updates
+  - `@syncMethod`: Marks a method for remote invocation and synchronization.
+Supports hooks for argument manipulation and permission checks.

+- **Message-based communication:**
+  The library generates messages for state changes and method calls.
+You must implement the transport layer to send/receive these messages between host and clients.

+- **Array and observable array synchronization:**

+  - `SyncableArray`: Synchronizes array values and mutations (push, splice, etc.) between host and client.
+  - `SyncableObservableArray`: Extends `SyncableArray` with event support (`on`, `off`) for reacting to changes such as items being added or removed.

-- TypeScript support
+- **TypeScript support:**
+  All APIs are fully typed for safe and predictable usage in TypeScript projects.

+  **Custom Serializable Types:**
+  You can create custom serializable types and register serializers/deserializers for them.
+These types will not be tracked by the system, but can be serialized and deserialized for transfer between host and client.
+This is useful for handling data structures or classes that do not require change tracking but need to be sent across the connection.
+See `SerializableClass` and its serializer in `objectSync.test.ts` for an example.

+  Serializers/deserializers can be implemented in different ways, such as providing a `serialize` function to convert an object to plain data, and a `deserialize` function to reconstruct the object from data.
+Register your custom serializers in the `typeSerializers` option when creating an ObjectSync instance.

 ## Installation